fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/applying_templates.md

 - This chaining together of restricted types (starting from the root element) is the means by which templates are formed and their content enforced.
 - Only the root element needs an explicit xsi:type - for a properly constructed template, each sub-element will have the appropriate type inherently applied based on its parent’s restricted type.

+## Example of Incorrect Usage (Templates are not applied)

 Below is a sample XML message showing a flawed attempt to apply an FF-ICE Flight Cancellation template.
-This message should fail schema validation because it incorrectly includes the <flightRulesCategory> element but, instead, it will pass schema validation.
+This message should fail schema validation because it incorrectly includes the `<flightRulesCategory>` element but, instead, it will pass schema validation.
 Several key sections of the message are highlighted, with explanatory notes following the XML block explaining why this unexpected behavior occurs.
 <pre><code class="language-xml">
 &lt;?xml version="1.0" encoding="UTF-8"?&gt;
 <mark>&lt;!-- Note 2 --&gt;</mark>